dotmailer/dotmailer-magento-extension/README.md

 - Fix a bug: please fork this repo and submit the Pull Request to our [Develop branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/develop)
 - Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)

+# V6.4.4

+###### Bug fixes
+- The importer no longer fails to reset/resend contact import (includes archived folder).
+- We've fixed an error that was being caused by the importer.
+- We've implemented prevention against cross-site scripting in the TrialController.php.

 # V6.4.3

 ###### Security